ImperialCollegeLondon/template-django/README.md

     └── views.py
     ```

- 1. Ensure this repo is tracked by git with `git init` and to update this README to match your project.
+ 1. Update this README to match your project!

 If you want to specify a python version for your Docker container, change the first line of the Dockerfile to your preferred image.